James Warburg: Biography

 In 1963, along with Sears heir, Philip Stern, he helped to found the Washington-based Institute for Policy Studies.
 Warburg was a member of the Council on Foreign Relations.
 He gained some notice in a February 17, 1950, appearance before the U.S. Senate Committee on Foreign Relations in which he said, "We shall have world government, whether or not we like it.
 The question is only whether world government will be achieved by consent or by conquest."

 Personal life

 In 1918, Warburg married composer and musician Kay Swift.
 Swift was a Protestant and Warburg's uncle, Jacob Schiff, objected to the marriage.
 They had three daughters: April Carlotta Warburg Gagliano, Andrea Warburg Kaufman, and Kay Levin.
 They divorced in late 1934 as a consequence of her long involvement with George Gershwin.
 In 1935, Warburg married his second wife, Phyllis Baldwin.
 On September 6, 1948, he married his third wife, Joan Melber, a Congregationalist, in a Christian ceremony.
-They had four children: James P., Jr., Jennifer, Philip, and Sarah Bliumis Dunn.
+They had four children: James P., Jr., Jennifer, Philip, and Sally Bliumis-Dunn.
 Warburg is also the grandfather of novelist Katharine Weber, daughter of Andrea.